gri-gus/streamdeck-python-sdk/README-PYPI.md

 * A complete protocol for interaction with the Stream Deck application has been implemented.
 * Quick start of a project via the console command `streamdeck_sdk startproject`.
 * Build the project using the `streamdeck_sdk build` console command.
+* Property Inspector Generator.
+Write code in Python and get html and js for PI.

 ## Examples